 - Chapter 2: Reality over Rhetoric.
 This chapter explores several common myths – that agile teams don’t do upfront planning, that DAD is simply “WaterScrumFall” in disguise, that governance is a dirty word, that DAD is complex and disruptive to adopt, and that SAFe is THE solution to scaling agile – and more importantly disproves them.

 - Chapter 3: Disciplined Agile Delivery in a Nutshell.
-This chapter provides a brief yet comprehensive overview of the DAD framework.
-It describes the DAD roles; explores how DAD is a hybrid framework combining great ideas from a variety of agile and lean sources; how DAD supports a full end-to-end delivery lifecycle; how DAD supports several lifecycles (a Scrum-based lifecycle, a lean lifecycle, a lean start-up lifecycle, and a continuous delivery lifecycle) to support the myriad of teams in modern enterprises; how DAD is easily tailorable via its goal-driven approach; how DAD teams are enterprise aware, thus helping them to work more effectively with the rest of your organization; and how DAD provides a solid foundation from which to scale.
+This chapter provides a brief yet comprehensive overview of DAD.
+It describes the DAD roles; explores how DAD is a hybrid framework combining great ideas from a variety of agile and lean sources; how DAD supports a full end-to-end delivery lifecycle; how DAD supports several lifecycles (a Scrum-based lifecycle, a lean lifecycle, a lean start-up lifecycle, an agile continuous delivery lifecycle, and a lean continuous delivery lifecycle) to support the myriad of teams in modern enterprises; how DAD is easily tailorable via its goal-driven approach; how DAD teams are enterprise aware, thus helping them to work more effectively with the rest of your organization; and how DAD provides a solid foundation from which to tactically scale agile.

 - Chapter 4: Introduction to the Case Study.
 The majority of the book works through a case study of a disciplined agile team within a large financial institution that is building a customer facing application.
 This chapter introduces us to the team, describes the market opportunity that they hope to address, and describes the environment in which they’re working.